Juhyeong-Pang/Math_RAG_Agent_System/README.md

 ### 2. Hybrid Retrieval (Vector + Keyword Search)

-- **Vector Search**: Retreives questions based on similarity of the entire question.
+- **Vector Search**: Retreives questions in the same category based on similarity of the entire question.

 - **Keyword Search (BM25)**: Retrieves questions based on similarity of the keywords used in the question.